homekube/homekube/docs/whoami.md

 replicaset.apps/whoami-7b6ff5b56d   1         1         1       19h
 ```

-Compared with the installation chart we see an additional pod and a replicaset.
+Compared with the installation chart we see an additional Pod and a Replicaset.
 Those were created
 by the Deployment.
 The replicaset watches the number of instances specified in the deployment
 and adjusts the number of pod instances to the specified `spec.replicas`.
 Now lets
 increase this number and see what happens.
 Open **another terminal** session and watch